alphagov/notifications-admin/docs/index.md

   3. Add a template so you can send sms and email notifications.

-    **Note:** A template is required even if you send notifications by integrating with the GOV.UK Notify API.
+    **Note:** A template is required even if you send notifications with the GOV.UK Notify API.

     You can personalise the template using double brackets for placeholders.
 For example: